 Position on Board (title): Pres/Chair, Vice Pres/Vice Chair, Secretary, or Treasurer

-For new members (or if you misplaced your invoice), download the pdf of the membership form and mail the form and your check to:
+For new members (or if you misplaced your invoice), download the pdf of the membership form and mail the form and your check (payable to NHLTA) to:

 NH Library Trustees Assoc.

 Concord, NH 03301

 Question: We paid for three trustees: Mary, James, and Wilma, for the membership year July 1–June 30.
 However, James resigned in September and we had a replacement appointed—Francine.
 Do we have to pay for another membership for Francine?

 Answer: No, since Francine replaced James, she assumed his paid membership status.
 When a mid-term change occurs, it is important to notify NHLTA as soon as a replacement is appointed so that the new trustee can receive full membership benefits including mailings and other communications from NHLTA.
 Please email the info to firstname.lastname@example.org

 Question: We paid for three trustees: Mary, James, and Wilma, for the membership year July 1 – June 30.
 However, Mary didn't run again and Carol was elected to the position.
 Do we have to pay for another membership for Carol?

 Answer: No, since Carol was elected for Mary's position, she assumed Mary's paid membership status.
 When changes occur as a result of elections, it is important to notify NHLTA as soon as a replacement is appointed so that the new trustee can receive full membership benefits including mailings and other communications from NHLTA.
 Please email the info to email@example.com

 Question: Why does the invoice sometimes have “old” trustee names on it?